BKR or EVR: What Does a Mortgage Lender Really See?

 • the current financial situation is stable

-• no individual balancing of interests has been made
+• no individual weighing of interests has been made

-In such cases, continuation of a registration can be disproportionate .
+In such cases, continuation of a registration may be disproportionate.

 First have it assessed, then apply: why this is wise